Specific Learning Difficulties (Dyslexia) - Online* (PGCert)

 We offer a number of scholarships and loans to help fund your postgraduate studies.
 Visit our scholarships pages for more details.

-Completion of module 1 of the Liverpool Hope University course will enable you to apply to the British Dyslexia Association for ATS* or APS** status.
-Completion of modules 1 and 2 will enable you to apply to the British Dyslexia Association for AMBDA*** status.
+Completion of module 1 of the Liverpool Hope University course may enable you to apply to the British Dyslexia Association for ATS* or APS** status.
+Completion of modules 1 and 2 may enable you to apply to the British Dyslexia Association for AMBDA*** status.

 *Approved Teacher Status is a specialist status for working with children, recognised by Local Authorities and employers, supported by the British Dyslexia Association.